LSDtopotools/lsdfailtools/python_foresee/INSTRUCTIONS.md

 - Everything is now ready to run, note you will need to follow these steps everytime you want to use the software.

-## Analyses ##
+## Analysis ##

-The analysis acan be grouped into 4 main steps below.
+The analysis can be grouped into 4 main steps (see sections below).
 This involves processing the input data, calibrating the model, validating it, and finally visualisation of the results.

 **ALLDATA_PROCESSING**: Process all the input data: Inclinometers, Piezometers, Precipitation, Sentinel and Cosmo-SKYMed interferometry data.